alextana/project-f/README.md

 ## Description

-SnappyNote is designed for speed and privacy.
+this note app is designed for speed and privacy.
 Create, organize, and access your notes instantly, whether online or offline.
-Experience the responsiveness of a native application with the flexibility of the web.
-SnappyNote aims to provide a streamlined note-taking experience rivaling native apps like Notion in performance.
+Experience the responsiveness of a native application with the flexibility of the web. this note app aims to provide a streamlined note-taking experience rivaling native apps like Notion in performance.

 ## Features